Let me say from the outset I have nothing against ducks.

 I was late and Miss Two was a little scratchy by the time I plonked myself down on the blanket beside her for Grandad time.

 Okay, so she hadn't seen me in a while but I've been down this road before so I knew which tricks to pull out to settle her down.
 The "Poor Grandad Needs A Hug" one fell flat so I settled for animal impressions.

 "There's a dog over there.
 What noise does a doggie make?
 That's very good.
 Now what about those ducks over there.
 Can you quack like a duck?"

-Before long we had attracted a good crowd of real ducks, all warily standing a few paces off as we quacked and laughed and started to eat.
+Naturally we men of the clan have some inbuilt caveman hunting skills and before long we had attracted a good crowd of ducks, all warily standing a few paces off as we quacked and laughed and started to eat.

 Now, in my younger days I would've fancied my chances but now, with creaking knees, and excess weight causing an imbalance, er, everywhere all I managed to do was engage in some sort of slow motion roll-crawl to the aid of the wee one.

 I sensed I was going to fall flat on my face so I let go of my roll and put out a hand to stop me face planting at her feet.

 As I did another other duck snaffled it up and had it away.

 By this stage Banker Boy and his beloved had extricated their legs from the picnic table (you know what I mean; impossible to escape from quickly) and were coming to our aid.